fmhoward/TIGER/readme.md

 ```

 ## Installation
 This github repository should be downloaded to a project directory.
 Installation takes < 5 minutes on a standard desktop computer.
-Runtime for HistoXGAN training across the entire TCGA dataset requires approximately 72 hours to run for 25,000 kimg on 4 A100 GPUs.
-Subsequent generation of images with the trained HistoXGAN network occurs in < 1 second per image.
+Runtime for training our signature models on the TCGA training dataset requires approximately 5 minutes for 8 epochs on 1 A100 GPU.
+Subsequent predictions for inference can be run in approximately 1 minute.
 All software was tested on CentOS 8 with an AMD EPYC 7302 16-Core Processor and 4x A100 SXM 40 GB GPUs.

 Requirements:
 * python 3.8